-Figure 103 Port Forwarding: Add/Edit
+Figure 146 Port Forwardina: Add/Edit

-Table 72 Port Forwarding: Add/Edit
+Table 84 Port Forwarding: Add/Edit

 LABEL DESCRIPTION Active Click this switch to enable or disable the rule.
-When the switch turns blue , the function is enabled.
+When the switch goes to the right , the function is enabled.
 Otherwise, it's not.
 Service Name Enter a name to identify this rule using keyboard characters (A-Z, a-z, 1-2 and so on).
 WAN Interface Select the WAN interface through which the service is forwarded.
 You must have already configured a WAN connection with NAT enabled.
 Start Port Enter the original destination port for the packets.
 To forward only one port, enter the port number again in the End Port field.
 To forward a series of ports, enter the start port number here and the end port number in the End Port field.
+End Port Enter the last port of the original destination port range.
+To forward only one port, enter the port number in the Start Port field above and then enter it again in this field.
+To forward a series of ports, enter the last port number in a series that begins with the port number in the Start Port field above.